juvalen/mb-checker/README.md

 * **Bookmarks.out**: resulting json bookmarks with lame entries removed

-If **buildJSON.py** is run with no return code options it will populate files for all http return codes found, and **Bookmarks.out** will hold original Bookmark file with no modifications.
+If **buildJSON.py** is run without parameters it will just populate files for all http return codes found, and **Bookmarks.out** will hold original Bookmark file with no modifications.
 That dry run enables reviewing urls in files of specific return codes and decide whether actually removing them in next runs.

 When it finishes all result files will appear in `work_dir` subdirectory.
 Original **Bookmarks** file can now be replaced with **Bookmarks.out**.
 Restart browser to reload them.